About the Energy Benchmarking Program (EBP)

-Joining our online network connects your faith community with others to encourage one another to become leaders in environmental stewardship, not only in Ottawa but across Canada!
-It also allows us to send information about the program, as well as, your community’s results directly to your faith community.
+Joining our online network connects your faith community with others to encourage one another to become leaders in environmental stewardship across Canada!
+It also allows us to send reports directly to your faith community.
+REGISTER HERE

 Complete and email your local utility company consent forms.
-You can download the forms HERE or email Hannah at email@example.com
+You can download the forms below or email Hannah at firstname.lastname@example.org

 In addition to providing energy performance reports we are also happy to: